mikedesu/raylib-rpg-c/src/PLAN.md

       - [ ] Has HP/MaxHP
       - [ ] Can be pushed
       - [ ] Can be pulled
-      - [ ] Can be opened
+      - [ ] Can be opened with KEY_O like a door
-        - [ ] Upon open, a display similar to "display inventory" will appear.
+        - [ ] Upon open, the sprite context should change from TX_CHEST_CLOSED_00 to TX_CHEST_OPEN_00, and a display similar to "display inventory" will appear.
           - [ ] On the left hand side is a grid of items inside the chest, if any
           - [ ] On the right hand side is an information panel containing details about the currently selected item in the chest
           - [ ] Items cannot be dropped out of the chest